NikolaiT/incolumitas/content/Scraping/detecting-scraping-services.md

     <figcaption>Luminati.io also supports webSockets<span style="font-size: 60%"></span></figcaption>
 </figure>

+### Detecting Luminati.io with the help of creepJS

 Now I decided to see what [creepJS](https://abrahamjuliot.github.io/creepjs/) would say about the Luminati.io data collectors: